Lexa Doig: Early life

-Doig was born in Ontario, Canada, on June 8, 1973, and grew up in Toronto.
-She is the younger child of Gloria B. Lecciones and David W. Doig.
-Her mother is a registered nurse who originally came from Dumaguete, Philippines, and her father is a Canadian engineer of Scottish ancestry who was a petroleum executive officer in Toronto.
+Doig was born and grew up in Toronto, Ontario.
+Her deceased father was of Scottish descent and her mother is a native of City of Dumaguete, Philippines.

 As a child, Doig studied rhythmic gymnastics, and as a teenager studied American Sign Language.
 She developed a strong interest in acting and was inspired to become an actor at age nine after she watched a theatre production of Porgy and Bess.

 Career

-Early modeling
+Early modelling

-While completing compulsory secondary education at Don Mills Collegiate Institute, she enrolled in a vocational modelling program.
+While completing secondary education at Don Mills Collegiate Institute, she enrolled in a vocational modelling program.
 There, at age 16, she was immediately offered representation by a talent agent and booked in various modelling projects.
 She chose to drop out from her final year in high school to pursue an acting career.

-The initial media exposure led to her co-hosting the Canadian game show Video & Arcade Top 10 (1991–2006).
+The initial media exposure led to her co-hosting the Canadian game show Video & Arcade Top 10.
 While auditioning for television and film roles, she worked on theatre productions of Romeo and Juliet and Arsenic and Old Lace.